datanav/docs/git.rst

 Creation :
 ::
-        $ git checkout -b release-1.2 develop
+        $ git checkout -b release-1.0.0 master

-        Switched to a new branch "release-1.2"
+        Switched to a new branch "release-1.1.0"

-        $ ./bump-version.sh 1.2
+        $ ./bump-version.sh 1.1.0

-        Files modified successfully, version bumped to 1.2.
+        Files modified successfully, version bumped to 1.1.0

         (Here, bump-version.sh is a fictional shell script that changes some files in the working copy to reflect the new version.
         (This can of course be a manual change—the point being that some files change.)
 Then, the bumped version number is committed.))

-        $ git commit -a -m "Bumped version number to 1.2"
+        $ git commit -a -m "Bumped version number to 1.1.0"

-        [release-1.2 74d9424] Bumped version number to 1.2
+        [release-1.2 74d9424] Bumped version number to 1.1.0

         1 files changed, 1 insertions(+), 1 deletions(-)
+You must use `semantic versioning <https://semver.org>`_ for any of your releases to production.

+Given a version number MAJOR.MINOR.PATCH, increment the:

+1. MAJOR version when you make incompatible API changes,
+2. MINOR version when you add functionality in a backwards compatible manner, and
+3. PATCH version when you make backwards compatible bug fixes

 Finishing a release branch :
 ::